 The following plans, programs and initiatives all support the achievement of the 2014-2019 Strategic Plan:

 In Westonka, we believe that all children possess their own unique gifts and skills.
 We also know that effectively preparing students for education and career opportunities after high school requires educators and parents to understand the changes occurring within our workforce, economy and society.
 It also requires students to develop different skills than were required of past generations.

 We want our students to become intrinsically motivated to learn versus learning out of compliance.
 This will provide our students opportunities to become more engaged, committed, focused, independent and prepared for college, career and life.

 During their educational journey in Westonka, each student needs to be challenged academically, develop strong critical thinking skills, apply their learning to new situations, communicate effectively, be deeply engaged with their learning and become technologically literate.
 Westonka Public Schools is addressing these needs by transforming how students learn and how curriculum is delivered.

 Through the Westonka Personalized Learning Model at the elementary level and through the International Center for Leadership in Education (ICLE) Rigor/Relevance Framework at the middle school and high school, our aim is to increase student ownership and engagement with learning and raise achievement by providing instruction that addresses students' academic needs and providing options for how students learn and how they demonstrate mastery of concepts.

-The Westonka Personalized Learning Model is structured around three focuses: standards-based learning, student choice and customized learning - while the Rigor/Relevance Framework focuses on rigor, relevance of learning to the real-world and student engagement with their learning.
+The Westonka Personalized Learning Model is structured around three focuses - standards-based learning, student choice and customized learning - while the Rigor/Relevance Framework focuses on rigor, relevance of learning to the real-world and student engagement with their learning.
 Through these approaches to learning, our goal is to accomplish the following:

 - Find ways to accelerate learning and provide time/space for learning that the current system does not allow.

 - Help students develop skills to take ownership of their learning and develop a solid preparation for post-high school education and career opportunities.